czpratt/czpratt.github.io/README.md

 # Christian Pratt

-Graduate Student
-Complexity Sciences Center
-Department of Physics and Astronomy
+I am currently a fourth year graduate student at the [Complexity Sciences Center](csc.ucdavis.edu) in the Department of Physics and Astronomy at UC Davis.
-University of California-Davis
-czpratt [at] ucdavis (dot) edu

-## More stuff to say here

-which will happen later
+## Research

+I study the physics of computation.

+### Papers

+Here are my papers